michaelhiggins8/hoa_rag_demo/README.md

 Amatle.com
 Amatle.com is a web app that answers user questions about Homeowners Association (HOA) rules.

-This project was built as a way to learn and experiment with Retrieval-Augmented Generation (RAG) using LangChain, OpenAI, and pgvector.
-Users can choose from three HOA documents and ask questions in a chat-style interface — for example, “How many dogs can I have?”
+It was built as a personal project to learn Retrieval-Augmented Generation (RAG) using LangChain, OpenAI, and pgvector.
+Users can choose from one of three HOA documents and ask questions like “How many dogs can I have?”

 Live Site: https://amatle.com
-(Add your real link if hosted)

 Features
 🏡 Select from 3 HOA documents